 Advanced placement and credit may be awarded to students who earn at least the minimum scores recommended by the American Council on Education (ACE) on the subject examinations (not the general examinations).
 Once the office of the registrar has received the official qualifying scores and the student has met with the department chair, credit will be awarded.
 Any student wishing to be exempt from certain degree requirements should take the appropriate advanced placement test of the CEEB.

-A student may apply a maximum of six semester hours of correspondence or online credit to satisfy degree requirements.
-The registrar must approve correspondence work in advance.
-Credit in major courses or core courses for degrees may not be earned by correspondence or online.
+A student may apply a maximum of six semester hours of correspondence credit to satisfy degree requirements.
+The Registrar must approve correspondence work in advance.
+Credit in major courses or core courses for degrees may not be earned by correspondence.

 International Baccalaureate Program

 College credit will be granted to those high school students enrolling in Belhaven University who have completed courses in the International Baccalaureate Program with a score of five or better on each higher level examination.
 The courses for which credit will be awarded will be those subject courses that are a part of Belhaven's general education core.

 Prior Learning Assessment (PLA) (Maximum credit - 15 hours)